BuckShlegeris/BuckShlegeris.github.io/_posts/2016-06-15-multi-sorted-array-quickselect.md

 So I don't think we can make that work.)

+## Further questions

-One final question: can we generalize the [median of medians](https://en.wikipedia.org/wiki/Median_of_medians) algorithm to get this to be guaranteed fast, rather than expected fast?
+- Can we generalize the [median of medians](https://en.wikipedia.org/wiki/Median_of_medians) algorithm to get this to be guaranteed fast, rather than expected fast?
 The answer is almost certainly yes; I'll probably try to prove it sometime.
+- In many situations, the algorithm I described will take far fewer iterations than the $latex log(m \cdot n)$ I said.
+The argument above only requires that we update the limit variables for the array which contains our pivot.
+If we can update the limits in most of our arrays every time, then we should only need to do the iteration $\log(n)$ times.
+I bet that there's some clever algorithm like [this other algorithm](/2016/06/12/quickselect-lemma) which lets me do it that fast in general.
+If I can do that, the overall algorithm will only take $latex O(\log(n) \cdot \log(m \cdot n))$ time.